OfficeDev/office-js-docs-pr/docs/concepts/privacy-and-security.md

 - Open a confirmation dialog in a new browser window to a page that cannot be iframed.
 This is typically the pattern that is used by login pages.
 Use the [dialog api](../develop/dialog-api-in-office-add-ins.md) to create a new dialog.

-Also, ensure that the address you use for contacting the user couldn't have been provided by a potential attacker.
+Also, ensure that the address you use for contacting the user couldn't have been provided by a threat actor.
 For example, for payment confirmations use the address on file for the authorized user's account.

 ### Other security practices